labme/labme.io/README.md

 # labme.io [![Build Status](https://travis-ci.org/labme/labme.io.svg?branch=master)](https://travis-ci.org/labme/labme.io)

-### Find resources in your area to take your project from conception to reality.
+### Take your project from conception to reality by connecting to relevant local resources.

 [Live on Heroku](https://labme.herokuapp.com/)

-##### Create your virtual lab from your home or public workspace, and connect to knowledgeable people available to help in your area.
+##### Create a personalized virtual lab from anywhere to seamlessly organize your project and connect to local experts, suppliers, tools, workspaces and other resources in your area.

-LabMe.io is an Open Source web application that provides a comprehensive list of local resources to make your project a reality.
-Search the LabMe resource database based on location, project, or interest.
-The resource database is comprised of curated information provided by resources as well as user contributed information.
+LabMe.io is an open source web application that provides an organizing interface linked to a comprehensive database of local resources to help make your project a reality.
+Creating a project can take tools, skills, and space; all of which can be expensive or time consuming.
+Leverage the resource database at LabMe to efficiently gather information about what is available in your area.
+LabMe informs you of the local resources which are most relevant to your project and provides an easy way to manage that data.

-Resources drive the data for LabMe.io.
-Each resource can help to make your projects a reality.
-Resources consist of labor, community, and commercial entry listings which provide factual and contextual information to the user.

-Connecting you to resources in your area drives the LabMe community team.
-LabMe informs you of the local resources which are most relevant to your project.
+Resources include:
+- Community members sharing expertise and knowledge
+- Community members willing to lend a hand
+- Community run workshops, makerspaces, or hackerspaces
+- Libraries
+- Businesses
+- Coworking spaces
+- Suppliers
+- Tool rental locations

+The resource database is comprised of API data and public information along with user contributed guides, reviews, pictures, and videos.

+Organize resources together as a lab for easy project management.
+Select the resources you are interested in to get a interactive list defining your virtual project lab.
+Review, edit, modify and delete your lab based on project requirements.
+Labs can be created and shared for others with similar interests.

+Save a lab with a project title for a single place to document and manage your project from begining to end.
+Add research, specifications, designs, build notes, pictures, and videos to your project.
+The clean interface can guide you through a project, or choose your own workflow and display options.
+Easily export your project log for backup, external publication, or publish and share directly from LabMe.io.

+Just search the LabMe resource database based on location, project, or interest to begin.

 ### Technologies